3 Summary of material accounting policies

 The Company derecognises a financial asset (or, where applicable, a part of a financial asset) when:

-• The right to receive cash flows from the asset has expired such as repayments in the financial asset, sale of the financial asset etc.; or
+• The right to receive cash flows from the asset has expired; or

-Financial assets subsequently measured at amortised cost are generally held for collection of contractual cashflow.
-The Company on looking at economic viability of certain portfolios measured at amortised cost may enter into immaterial and infrequent transaction for sale of portfolios which doesn't affect the business model of the Company.
+The Company, based on economic viability of certain portfolios measured at amortised cost, may enter into infrequent and insignificant transactions of assignment and sale of non NPA portfolios within the threshold defined in business model policy which doesn't affect the business model of the Company.

 Write-off

 Financial assets are written off when the Company has no reasonable expectation of recovery or expected recovery is not significant basis experience.
-Where the amount to be written off is greater than the accumulated loss allowance, the difference is recorded as an expense in the period of write-off.
+Where the amount to be written off is greater than the accumulated loss allowance, the difference is recorded as an expense in the period of write off.
+However, financial assets that are written off could still be subject to enforcement activities under the Company's recovery procedures.
+Any recoveries made from written off assets are netted off from impairment on financial instrument in Statement of Profit and Loss account.

 Impairment of financial assets - General approach